 All Yale students receive an “@yale.edu” email account.
-Accounts for Yale College and most GSAS students are provided via EliApps, Yale’s version of Google G Suite, which includes: Gmail, Google Drive with unlimited storage, and Google Calendar.
-Some GSAS students in HIPAA-covered programs or programs affiliated with the Schools of Law, Management, or the Environment may recieve an Office 365 email account instead of an EliApps account.
+Accounts for Yale College and most GSAS students are provided via EliApps, Yale’s version of Google G Suite, which includes: Gmail, Google Drive, and Google Calendar.
+Some GSAS students in HIPAA-covered programs or programs affiliated with the Schools of Law, Management, Global Affairs, or the Environment may recieve an Office 365 email account instead of an EliApps account.

 For instructions on how to access your email account, set up email on your mobile device, or change your preferred name or email alias, click on Read More.

 Activate DUO Multifactor Authentication

 Multifactor Authentication (MFA) protects your intellectual data and personal information in the event that your NetID password is compromised.
 Yale implements MFA via the DUO Everywhere service; this service is required for all Yale students.
 Complete your MFA-DUO enrollment and request 10 back up codes now.